This blog may contain affiliate links. Read our disclosure policy for more info.

 For an in-depth carpet weaving experience in Teotitlan del Valle, this is the best tour.
 On this tour, you’ll actually get an in-depth lesson on weaving methods as well as see how they make and dye the yarn.
 You’ll get to try weaving for yourself too!

-Another great tour option is this half-day artisan tour.
-It visits three unique villages (none of them are Teotitlan del Valle) and you’ll get to learn about what they traditionally make in that village.
-Visiting these lesser-touristic villages is a unique experience and one I highly recommend!
+Another great tour option is this full-day artisan tour.
+It visits three unique villages and you’ll get to learn about what they traditionally make in that village including the beautiful black pottery the region is known for.
+You’ll also head to c cultural market where you can shop for unique artisan goods.

 8. Historical Center Walking Tour